Frequent Asked Questions (FAQ)

-The right question is: when is the deadline for submitting your grant application.
-The deadline for the 2017 grant applications is the 2nd of February 2017.
+The right question is: when is the deadline for submitting your grant application for Erasmus+ grant.
+The deadline for the 2020 grant applications will be announced in October-November 2019 and is expected to be late January-early February 2020.
 You can contact us anytime before that, just make sure you have enough time to fill in the application form and send it to your National Agency.

 Yes, absolutely.
 In our training courses, we have often trainees that fund themselves the cost of the training course.
 The same applies for participants from Greece, who are not eligible to apply for a grant.